-I, , agree that any information acquired regarding student athletes or patients during clinical experiences is to be held in the strictest of confidence.
-Information regarding the patients' overall health will be used solely for the purpose of education and treatment.

-The above named further agrees to hold any information including playing status due to injury/illness in confidence and shall not disclose any information to a third party, e.g. coaches, friends, teammates, social media, etc.

-The above named student understands that any violation of this policy will result in activation of the demerit policy.

-I have read the above and agree to maintain the confidentiality of all information that I have access to.
+l,, a gree that any information acquired regarding student athletes or patients during clinical ex xperiences is to be held in the strictest of confidence.
+Information regarding the patients' overa ll health will be used solely for the purpose of education and treatment.
+The above named further agrees to hold any informati injury/illness in confidence and shall not disclose any in friends, teammates, social media, etc. The above-named student understands that any violat of the demerit policy. ion of this policy will result in activation I have read the above and agree to maintain the confidences access to. dentiality of all information that I have ATS Signature Date l, h nave read, understand and agree to abide by the MAT Communicable Disease Policy as stated in the MAT Policy and Procedure Manual.
+I agree to notify the appropriate personnel if I am diag nosed with a potentially infectious disease (all names will remain confidential).
+I understand tha t I may not be able to attend clinical rotations while affected by a communicable disease t hat could pose a threat to those I come in contact with.
+ATS Signature Date

-ATS Signature

-Appendix I
+Appendix J